miki151/zenon/docs/Loops.rst

 .. contents::
   :local:

-Standard 'for' loop
+'Standard for' loop
 ~~~~~~~~~~~~~~~~~~~

-The standard 'for' loop in Zenon has a few differences compared to other languages.
+The 'standard for' loop in Zenon has a few differences compared to other languages.
 The first statement
 in the loop header must be a variable declaration, i.e. it's not possible to use an existing variable
 or do other things in it.
 It contains an optional ``mutable`` keyword, which allows modifying the loop
 counter in the loop body.